alloc/vscode-themes/README.md

 ### Numa Pro v1.0

-_A light theme you can't find anywhere else, where colors are used to help you understand your code._
+_A light & dark theme duo you can't find anywhere else, where colors are used to help you read your code._

-⚠️ Currently only optimized for TypeScript/TSX.
+⚠️ Currently only optimized for TypeScript/TSX/HTML/CSS/JSON.

 **Special Features**